Goo Hara: Petition to revise inheritance law and the Goo Hara Act

-Goo Hara's elder brother, Goo Ho-in, started a petition to revise South Korea's inheritance law, to prevent a parent from claiming inheritance if they had neglected their parental duties, after being contacted by their estranged mother for a share of Goo Hara's inheritance.
-The petition was successful, after gathering 100,000 signatures in 30 days.
+Goo Hara's elder brother, Goo Ho-in, after being contacted by their estranged mother for a share of Goo Hara's inheritance, started a petition to revise South Korea's inheritance law to prevent a parent from claiming inheritance if they had neglected their parental duties.
+The petition was successful, gathering 100,000 signatures in 30 days.
 Goo Ho-in then pushed the legislature to introduce the law in Goo Hara's name, as the Goo Hara Act.
-However, the bill failed to pass in the 20th National Assembly, claiming that it needed further review.
+The bill failed to pass in the 20th National Assembly amid claims that it needed further review.
 The 21st National Assembly continued to look into the prospective law.
 At the plenary session held on December 1, 2020, the revised law was passed by the 21st National Assembly, along with other unrelated bills.

 Inheritance lawsuit

 Goo Ho-in also filed a lawsuit to prevent their mother from seeking 50% of Goo Hara's assets as inheritance, as she reportedly did not fulfill her parental duties to the siblings.
 The revised law would not be applicable against their mother's claim, due to another law preventing retrospective application of new laws on old cases.
 Their father passed his claim of the inheritance to Goo Ho-in.
 On December 22, 2020, the Gwangju Family Court ruled that their mother would receive 40% of the inheritance while Goo Ho-in would receive the remaining 60%.